-Share cloud folders with Windows

-(in macOS virtual machines, this option is called Share cloud folders with virtual machine)

-If you're using iCloud, Dropbox, or Google Drive cloud storage in macOS, you can easily share their macOS folders with Windows.
+Share cloud folders with Windows (in macOS virtual machines, this option is called Share cloud folders with virtual machine) If you're using iCloud, Dropbox, or Google Drive cloud storage in macOS, you can easily share their macOS folders with Windows.
 Once sharing is enabled, you can upload, download, and sync files from any of these services from within Windows without duplicating any of their files on your hard disk.

-To share macOS iCloud, Dropbox, or Google Drive folders with Windows, do the following:

-Note: In Parallels Desktop for Mac Pro Edition, you can also share your Dropbox for Business, Box and OneDrive for Business folders with Windows.
+To share macOS iCloud, Dropbox, or Google Drive folders with Windows, do the following: Note: In Parallels Desktop for Mac Pro Edition, you can also share your Dropbox for Business, Box and OneDrive for Business folders with Windows.
 If you haven't already, set up iCloud, Dropbox, or Google Drive in macOS.
 Select Share cloud folders with Windows.
 Log in to Windows and open Computer.
 Folders for iCloud, Dropbox, or Google Drive are available in the Quick access (or Favorites) section.
 You can use them to upload and download files to and from the cloud.

-Map Mac volumes to Windows

-(in macOS virtual machines, this option is called Map Mac volumes to virtual machine)

-When you connect an external storage device, such as a USB drive, to your Mac, you can access the contents from macOS applications.
+File File Explorer File Home Share View $\leftarrow \rightarrow \checkmark \uparrow \checkmark \Rightarrow$ Quick access ✓ Quick access ■ Desktop ↓ Downloads ✓ Documents Pictures Image: Cloud Drive (Mac) Photo Library (Mac) Dropbox (Mac) Map Mac volumes to Windows When you connect an external storage device, such as a USB drive, to your (in macOS virtual machines, this option is called Map Mac volumes to virtual machine ) Mac, you can access the contents from macOS applications.
 You can set Parallels Desktop to automatically mount storage devices and volumes to Windows.
 That way, you can access the contents from both macOS and Windows.

-The following items can be mounted to Windows:

-- Removable drives: External storage devices, such as USB hard disks and USB flash drives. - CD/DVD drives: CD and DVD drives or mounted CD/DVD images. - Network folders: Folders shared over the network.

-To make these items mount to Windows automatically, select Map Mac volumes to Windows.
+The following items can be mounted to Windows: Removable drives: External storage devices, such as USB hard disks and USB flash drives.
+CD/DVD drives: CD and DVD drives or mounted CD/DVD images.
+Network folders: Folders shared over the network.
+To make these items mount to Windows automatically, select Map Mac volumes to Windows .
 When you connect a storage device or volume, it is mounted as a network drive.
-For example, a USB flash drive plugged in to your Mac will be accessible from both the /Volumes folder in macOS and My Computer in Windows.
+For example, a USB flash drive plugged in to your Mac will be accessible from both the $/Volumes$ folder in macOS and $M_Y$ Computer in Windows.

 Assign a drive letter to shared folders (available in Parallels Desktop for Mac Pro and Business Editions only) Select this option to assign a drive letter to all Mac folders shared with Windows.
-When a Mac shared folder has a letter, you can easily access it in Windows - such folders are displayed in the "This PC" section of "File Explorer".
+When a Mac shared folder has a letter, you can easily access it in Windows - such folders are displayed in the " This PC " section of " File Explorer ".
 Allow creating executables (available in Parallels Desktop for Mac Pro and Business Editions only) Select this option to create executable files in the Mac folders shared with Windows.
 When this option is selected, all newly created files become executable.
 Enable DOS 8.3 filenames (available in Parallels Desktop for Mac Pro and Business Editions only) Files created in macOS don't have DOS 8.3 names and some Windows applications may work incorrectly with such files.
 Select this option to create additional DOS 8.3 names for the files located in the Mac folders shared with Windows.